-The appraisal must comply with the instructions in Attachment A, Scope of Work for Appraisal of Potential Property Sales through the Land Banking Program, and all provisions in the body of this contract including the following:
+The appraisal must comply with the instructions in Attachment A, Scope of Work for the Appraisal of Potential Property Sales Through the Land Banking Program: 2018 Liberty County Appraisals, and all provisions in the body of this contract including the following:

-1) The appraisal report will be one document containing the property data and analysis, opinions, and conclusions of value for the properties.
-If deemed necessary by the contractor rather than including the specific market data in the appraisal report, a separate addendum may be submitted containing the specific market data as a stand-alone document, which must be reviewed and accepted along with the appraisal, and can be returned to the appraiser for retention in his/her files.
-The appraiser must submit an electronic copy as well as a printed copy of the appraisal report.

-2) Each sale parcel listed in Attachment B, Montana DNRC Trust Land Management Division Supplemental Appraisal Instructions must be assigned separate values.

-3) The definition of market value is that as defined in 70-30-313, M.C.A.
+- 1) The appraisal report will be one document containing the property data and analysis, opinions, and conclusions of value for the properties.
+If deemed necessary by the Contractor rather than including the specific market data in the appraisal report, a separate addendum may be submitted containing the specific market data as a stand-alone document, which must be reviewed and accepted along with the appraisal, and can be returned to the Contractor for retention in his/her files.
+The Contractor must submit an electronic copy as well as a printed copy of the appraisal report. - Each sale parcel listed in Attachment B, Supplemental Appraisal Instructions: 2018 Liberty County Appraisals must be assigned separate values. - 3) The definition of market value is that as defined in 70-30-313, MCA.